Shankara (2016 film)

-Shankara is a 2016 Telugu-language action film directed by Tatineni Satya and produced by R. V. Chandramouli Prasad under the Sri Leela Movies banner.
+Shankara is a 2016 Indian Telugu-language action film directed by Tatineni Satya and produced by R. V. Chandramouli Prasad under the Sri Leela Movies banner.
 Nara Rohit and Regina Cassandra play the lead roles in this film.
-It is a remake of the Tamil hit film Mouna Guru.
+It is a remake of the Tamil film Mouna Guru.

 Plot

 Shankar finds it difficult to adjust with the society that he lives.
 As a result, he is unable to control his anger and ends up with trouble.
 His unpredictable behavior becomes a constant worry for his mother and brother.
 A series of incidents force him to leave his hometown and end up in Hyderabad.
 Despite scoring high marks in school, he joins a local arts college in the city and stays in a hostel, where trouble begins.
 Medical student Ananya is the younger sister of Shankar's sister in-law, and she has had soft corner for Sankar.

 Meanwhile, rogue Assistant Commissioner Prasad, Inspector Rajeev, Sub-Inspector Narasimha, and Head Constable Swamy witness a car accident in the outskirts of Hyderabad.
 When they are about to take the victim to a nearby hospital, they come across a huge stash of cash.
 The ACP kill the half-dead victim and flee to Hydrabad with the money.
 However, Maya, a Harlot, finds the truth by overhearing Prasad's telephone conversation and video records it.
 When Maya plans to threaten Prasad, she accidentally loses her camera which had the video footage.
 The next day, Prasad gets a threatening call from a guy and finds out that it was Maya who recorded his conversation.
 An angered Prasad beats up Maya and eventually kills her.

 A sincere Superintendent of Police named Rajeswari takes up this case.
 In the college where Shankar studies, there is a series of thefts happening in the hostel which blames a pune in the hostel leads to his suicide.